SimonN/LixD/README.md

 tracks (but not all music tracks) are released into the public domain via the CC0 public domain dedication.

-The text font, DejaVu Sans, and some music tracks have their own licenses.
+The text font DejaVu Sans and some music tracks have their own licenses.
 [Full license/copying text](https://raw.githubusercontent.com/SimonN/LixD/master/doc/copying.txt)

 Networked multiplayer